Middle Grades Education (RANK1)

 Rank 1 programs are not degree programs.

 Rank 1 programs are planned graduate level programs designed for Kentucky teachers seeking rank change for salary purposes.
 They are recognized only in the state of Kentucky.
-By state regulation, Rank 1 status is sixty (60) semester hours of approved graduate credit including a master's degree.
+By state regulation, Rank 1 status is 60 credit hours of approved graduate credit including a master's degree.

 Teachers who complete a Rank 1 program may obtain a Rank change for salary purposes in Kentucky.
 Through a Rank 1 program, teachers may increase their depth of knowledge in their teaching areas or in additional areas of certification, as appropriate.

-Students may apply to the program by first going to the School of Interdisciplinary and Graduate Studies website.
+Students may apply to the program by first going to the Graduate School website.
 Admission requirements include the following credentials:

 - Official transcripts with a GPA of 2.75 in the Bachelor's degree and a GPA of 3.0 in the master's degree.